Crime Hot-Spot Modeling via Topic Modeling and Relative Density Estimation: Methodology

-In order to empirically estimate the relative density of topic $M$ with respect to the overall density of events, we will use a k-nearest Neighbors (kNN) approach to estimate the density point-wise and then use a Gaussian kernel to visualize the data as a continuous distribution across physical space.
+After identifying topics using the procedures above, we empirically estimate the relative density of topic $i \in [t]$ with respect to the overall density of events using a k-nearest Neighbors (kNN) approach to obtain point-wise density.
+We then use a Gaussian kernel to convert the pointwise topic densities topic into a continuous density across physical space.